cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-function.md

 :   When repeated `CREATE FUNCTION` calls refer to the same object file, the file is only loaded once per session.
 To unload and reload the file (perhaps during development), start a new session.
 :   Locating shared libraries either relative to `$libdir` (which is located at `$GPHOME/lib`) or through the dynamic library path (set by the `dynamic_library_path` server configuration parameter) will simplify version upgrades if the new installation is at a different location.

-describe_function
+**`describe_function`**

-:   The name of a callback function to run when a query that calls this function is parsed.
+The name of a callback function to run when a query that calls this function is parsed.
 The callback function returns a tuple descriptor that indicates the result type.

 ## Overloading